Toolkit Home | Press Outreach | Social Media | Data | Local Events | Proclamations | Graphics | Share Your Success

 The Impact of LIHEAP

-The average cost of home heating has increased 24.5% since the start of the pandemic.
+Home heating costs are becoming increasingly unaffordable, with 23.4% of households reporting being unable to pay an energy bill in the most recent Census Pulse Survey.
 LIHEAP, the federal program to help with residential energy costs, only has enough funding to serve 1 in 6 eligible households.

-In 2023 LIHEAP served 7.2 million households received energy assistance through LIHEAP.
+In 2023, 7.2 million households received energy assistance through LIHEAP.